 The symptoms of low back pain vary a great deal.
 Your pain might be dull, burning, or sharp.
 You might feel it at a single point or over a broad area.
 It might be accompanied by muscle spasms or stiffness.
-Sometimes, it might spread into one or both legs.
+Sometimes, it might spread into 1 or both legs.

 There are 3 different types of low back pain: